fbpx Skip to Content

 You can plant basil, collard greens, and marigolds together with your tomatoes to protect their stems from pests

-There are also plants that can attract insects that will feed off tomato killers, such as parsley and borage.
+Some plants can attract insects that feed off tomato killers, such as parsley and borage.

 While there are many ways to protect tomatoes, it will be easier to keep your plants safe if you know what’s attacking them.